yonaskolb/Mint/README.md

 - ✅ easily run a specific **version** of a tool
 - ✅ use **different versions** of a tool side by side

+Builds are installed to and run from `/usr/local/mint`

 ## Why is it called Mint?
 Swift Packager Manager Tools -> SPMT -> Spearmint -> Mint! 🌱😄